aimer63/fire/README.md

   Distribution of final wealth for successful outcomes
   ![Distribution of final wealth for successful outcomes](docs/pics/final_wealth_distribution_nominal.png)

-  all the corresponding plots in real terms and others.
+  and all the corresponding plots in real terms and others.

 ---